 For a more in-depth breakdown of what you need to know when it comes to lift maintenance, see “5 signs your lifts needs to be repaired.”

-You can never be too carefully.
+You can never be too careful.
 That’s especially true when working with heavy-duty trucks and truck lifts.
-Provide regular training and reminders to staff, and you’ll be on your way to creating a culture of safety in the coming year.
+Provide regular training and reminders to staff, and you’ll be on your way to creating a lasting culture of safety.